adielbm/notes/notes/Logic/drafts/draft2.md

 - A **formal language** over an alphabet $\Sigma$ is a set of strings over $\Sigma$.
 - A **formal language** over $\Sigma$ is a subset of $\Sigma^*$

-> The adjective *formal* is often omitted as redundant